sustainable-rails/rubygem/README.md

 ## Install

-* Make a new repo in GitHub using this as a template
+1. Make a new repo in GitHub using this as a template
+1. Clone it
+1. Run `bin/mk_gem «name of your gem»`
+1. Delete `bin/mk_gem`

 ## Developing